 Oatmeal has a wholesome reputation when it comes to breakfast.
 But did you know it can help soothe your skin along with your morning munchies?

-Colloidal oatmeal is made by processing oats into a fine powder that can be mixed into water for a calming bath - or added to cleansing products like lotions, soaps, shampoos, and conditioners.
-It’s long been used in home remedies and commercial treatments for all kinds of skin irritants, from poison ivy rashes to bug bites to eczema.
-It’s also a popular bath treatment for babies because of its gentle, nourishing effects on infants’ delicate skin.
+Colloidal oatmeal is made by processing oats into a fine powder that can be mixed into water for a calming bath - or added to cleansing products like lotions, soaps, body washes, shampoos, and conditioners.
+It’s long been used in home remedies and commercial over-the-counter treatments for all kinds of skin irritants and as a soothing relief for ailments from poison ivy rashes to bug bites to eczema.
+It’s also a popular dermatologist-recommended bath treatment for babies because of its gentle, nourishing effects on infants’ delicate skin.

-Used in the right way, colloidal oatmeal can even help address the symptoms associated with dandruff.
+Used in the right way, colloidal oatmeal or oatmeal cream can even help address the symptoms associated with dandruff.
 In this article, we’ll explain what makes colloidal oatmeal such a fantastic skin care ingredient and the best way to harness its benefits for the soothing scalp care you need.

 But before we dive into the many benefits of oatmeal for your skin and scalp, a quick word on dandruff and what causes it.

 What’s Up With My Itchy, Flaking Scalp?

 Dandruff can be a really frustrating condition, with its relentless itching and pesky white flakes.
 And though dandruff can’t be cured, it can be easily treated.
 Here’s how it works:

 The little white skin flakes and chronic itching of dandruff are caused by your scalp becoming irritated.